superLimitBreak/stageOrchestration/README.md

 superLimitBreak is a band that plays to a click track.
 We can trigger stage lights and projections in time to the live music.

-lightingAutomation can be used standalone but was designed to be paired with `displayTrigger` which listens to stage events and control digital projectors.
+`stageOrchestration` can be used standalone but was designed to be paired with `displayTrigger` which listens to stage events and control digital projectors.